 If you have a Keurig — perhaps one of the best Keurig coffee makers — you probably love the way you can practically make your morning cup of joe in your sleep.
 Pop in a pod, press a button, and in a minute or so, your mug is full.
 But if you want to make sure things go smoothly, you need to develop a maintenance routine.
+We're showing you how to clean a Keurig and make sure every cup is as fresh as the first with a sparkling machine to boot.

 What can happen if you don't clean your Keurig coffee maker?